About: How to have more harmony

 When we push our active will into places we should be passive—accepting life on life’s terms—we create congestion.
 And when we are passive where an action is called for, we create stagnation.
 This stagnation can permeate our whole being, not just one facet.

 When we accept something on the surface but secretly harbor resistance, there is an inner revolt—which is active.
-These hidden tensions are what others feel, even when we bite our tongue.
-There is something the Lower Self wants—or demands—and this needs to be found.
+These hidden tensions are what others feel, even when we hold back our inner reaction.
+This points to something the Lower Self wants—or demands—that needs to be brought into awareness.

 The Serenity Prayer